 When embarking into the association digital marketing space, do your homework.
 Examine other organizations and for-profits who are making a splash.
 Look at what’s working and implement a few things and test how well they work for you.
 New ranking trends do tend to crop up.
 For example, we are seeing significant visibility gains embedding relevant video into optimized landing pages.
 According to a recent analysis by SEMRush, video is a positive signal for Google to rank a page higher.

 In the end, SEO for your association is a great investment.
-If you are interested in learning more about seo for associations and how to be effective in digital marketing strategy for associations, subscribe to our newsletter.
+If you are interested in learning more about seo for associations and how to be effective in digital marketing strategy for associations, please browse our Digital Marketing for Associations: The Ultimate Guide.